 Preheat the oven to 375 degrees Fahrenheit.
 Lightly grease an 8x8 inch baking pan.
 In a medium bowl add all of the dough ingredients except for the eggs.
 Whisk the ingredients well.
 With a pastry cutter or fork cut the butter into the flour until pea-sized crumbs form.
 Add the eggs and combine it into the dough using your hands.
 Alternatively, you could use your food processor.

-If you are using your leftover cranberry sauce you can skip this step.
 Place all of the cranberry ingredients into a small saucepan over high heat and boil for 6-7 minutes or until the sauce is thick and dark stirring frequently.
 Place the sauce in a bowl then add the vanilla extract.
 Stir and set to the side to cool completely.

 Pour the cooled cranberry mixture or your leftover cranberry sauce evenly over the bottom crust and spread it evenly.
 Crumble remaining dough over the cranberry sauce.

 Bake in preheated oven for 25-30 minutes, or until top is a golden pale color.
 Cool completely before cutting into squares.

 - To remove bars easily from the pan, line the pan with two crisscrossed pieces of parchment.
 Have enough parchment paper so the it overhangs on all side.

 - The bars cut better when they are chilled I usually let mine cool for about 30 minutes then refrigerate for 2-4 hours.
 If you are in a hurry to eat them then cool completely (30-60 minutes) before cutting.